Scenes

 Collisions

-After objects tick, the scene resolves collisions between hitboxes:
+After objects tick, the scene physics world resolves collisions between hitboxes:

 - Only active objects with at least one hitbox participate.